-My students always insisted on walking my colleagues and I home at the end of the school day.
+My students always insisted on walking me and my fellow teachers home at the end of the school day.
 On this particular afternoon, we kicked rocks, sang songs, and hopped over puddles.
-But as we approached my driveway, the kids suddenly grew quiet.
-Within seconds, a man grabbed my colleague Kim and attempted to kiss her.
+But as we approached our driveway, the kids suddenly grew quiet.
+Seconds later, a man walking by grabbed my colleague Kim and attempted to kiss her.
 Fortunately, my other colleague Alex reacted quickly, gripping the man’s shoulders and asking him to stop.
 The man conceded, letting Kim out of his grasp.
 He giggled and carried on his way.

 - Assertive behavior is productive, while aggression is ineffective and often makes matters worse.
 Let’s look back at the example from earlier.
 Alex took the assertive route, as opposed to the aggressive route, which led to Kim’s immediate release and safety.
 Had he chosen the aggressive route instead, there’s no telling what could have resulted.
 The man may have retaliated with his own aggression and the situation could have become a much graver one.